yz3007/Fall2017-project2-fall2017-project2-grp1/README.md

 Is the GitHub organized and prepared in a way that makes it easier for readers to appreciate the value of the app and understand how to use the app?

-a [to be continued]
-In this second project of GU4243/GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website.
-See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: